josiah14-MachineLearning/naiive-bayes/notes.md

 These 2 objectives often disagree, so it's beneficial to dive into the trade-offs, Akaike has one way of balancing these trade-offs, but there's other approaches also that may have greater benefits depending on the circumstances.

+# Tangent - Point of wisdom

+Learning about ML algos for making predictions/classifications.
+You can toy with different ML algos and approaches as much as you want, but what will have the largest effect is finding more data that can paint a more complete picture of the story.